Massimo Grima: Qormi

 With first team opportunities at a low with Valletta, Grima was again loaned out, this time he was loaned out to newly promoted Maltese Premier League side Qormi for the 2008–09 season.
 Massimo helped the club avoid the threat of relegation by finishing in seventh position in the Maltese Premier League, making 23 appearances, and scoring two goals during the season.

 Grima's loan with Qormi was renewed for the 2009–10 season, in which Grima would spend another season with the club.
 Qormi impressed during the course of the season and even led the Maltese Premier League at times, Grima's performances were so impressive he gained a recall to the Maltese national team.

-Post Retirement
+Post-retirement

 After retirement, Massimo still likes to keep himself involved in football.
 He regularly plays 5 a side matches with his closest friends, one of which is Noel Agius, who has a diamond of a right foot and will knock you out if you get on his bad side.